Progressive Visual Prompt Learning with Contrastive Feature Re-formation: Introduction

-Based on the above analysis, in this paper, we focus on visual prompt learning with V-L models by proposing a new \textbf{Pro}gressive \textbf{V}isual \textbf{P}rompt (\textbf{ProVP}) structure.
-Different from VPT \cite{VPT}, our ProVP connects the prompts from adjacent layers in a progressive manner: the input prompt embedding to the current layer is based on the combination of the new inserted prompts and the output of prompt embedding from the previous layer.
-Through this structure, the interaction between prompts of different layers is strengthened, which improves the effectiveness and efficiency of prompt learning and stabilizes the training process.
-More importantly, through this residual connection between adjacent prompts, our ProVP could effectively propagate the image embeddings to deep layers and behave partially in an instance adaptive manner.
-Similar to CoCoOp~ \cite{CoCoOp}, we found such structure can focus on learning instance-level information rather than the subsets of classes, which helps to prevent overfitting and be more robust to domain shifts.
+Building on the aforementioned analysis, this paper introduces a novel structure called \textbf{Pro}gressive \textbf{V}isual \textbf{P}rompt (\textbf{ProVP}).
+Figure~\ref{fig:overview} shows the overview of our approach.
+ProVP establishes connections between prompts across adjacent layers.
+Specifically, the prompt embedding at each layer is a combination of the newly inserted prompts and the output of the prompt embedding from the previous layer.
+This ProVP structure enhances the interaction between prompts from different layers, leading to improved effectiveness, efficiency, and stability of prompt learning.
+Furthermore, ProVP facilitates the propagation of image embeddings to deeper layers and exhibits characteristics akin to instance-specific prompting through progressive connections between adjacent prompts.
+This mitigates the risk of overfitting and enhances the model's robustness to domain shifts.

+In addition to the ProVP structure, we address the issue of generalization deterioration in prompt learning, where the model's ability to recognize unseen classes significantly deteriorates after training on downstream tasks.
+To mitigate this problem, we propose a novel contrastive feature re-formation method incorporating constraints on the prompted visual features.
+Given that randomly initialized prompts can cause a notable shift in pre-trained features, we maintain the model's generalization capability by re-formating the prompted output features according to the visual feature distribution in CLIP.
+Different from existing works~\citep{ProGrad} and~\citep{LASP} which leverage the prediction logits of zero-shot CLIP, our method preserves the pre-trained knowledge in the \textit{feature space}, which is verified to be more effective for visual modality and offers more flexibility in handling downstream tasks with substantial domain gaps.
+Combining both, ProVP-Ref shows a consistent improvement in both adaptation and generalization ability, demonstrating the effectiveness of our methods.